rmzelle/rmzelle.github.io/_posts/2014-02-23-csl-validator.md

 	<figcaption>Original (left) and mockup (right) layout for Validator.nu</figcaption>
 </figure>

+We could host the validator via GitHub Pages, and link to it from validator.citationstyles.org.

 Future additional improvements could include support for Schematron validation, and implementation of some other checks that go beyond the CSL schema.
-Jing currently ignores the embedded Schematron rules in the CSL schema, but it's possible to extract these rules into a dedicated Schematron schema, and do a secondary validation against that.
+Jing currently ignores the embedded Schematron rules in the CSL schema (which we use to make sure all called macros really exist), but it's possible to extract these rules into a dedicated Schematron schema, and do a secondary validation against that.
 We also use Travis CI to perform a range of extra checks on styles submitted to our style repository, and it might be possible to run some of these in our validator as well (e.g., all style IDs have to start with "http://www.zotero.org/styles/...").